yichi-yang/HCal/README.md

 ## Overview

 We plan to implement a calendar viewer that can view calendars in iCalendar (`.ics`) format.
-The viewer will present the calendar using a terminal user interface similar to common calendar applications such as Google Calendar.
+The viewer will present the calendar using a terminal user interface in a layout similar to common calendar applications such as Google Calendar.

 ## Features